 Feeney, et al. v.
 Dell, Inc. v.
 Commissioner of Revenue, Supreme Judicial Court (SJC) and Appellate Tax Board (ATB).
 The plaintiffs, a putative class of Massachusetts consumers who purchased Dell computers between 1995 and 2006, brought suit against Dell seeking a declaration that Dell wrongfully collected (and remitted to the Commissioner) sales tax upon service contracts that were purchased at the same time consumers purchased personal computers from Dell.
 The Supreme Judicial Court ruled that Dell could not be liable under M.G.L.
 Chapter 93A (and therefore be forced to pay treble damages) for collecting taxes that it believed, in good faith, were due; the Court, however, let the declaratory action go forward if amended to include a lack of good faith.
-Dell filed a third-party complaint against the Commissioner of Revenue, seeking a declaration that the sales taxes it collected (and paid) on service contracts were wrongfully collected and should be paid back.
-The Commissioner successfully moved to stay Dell's third-party action until Dell had fully prosecuted the abatement petition it had filed with the Appellate Tax Board, seeking return of the same sales taxes.
+Dell filed a thirdparty complaint against the Commissioner of Revenue, seeking a declaration that the sales taxes it collected (and paid) on service contracts were wrongfully collected and should be paid back.
+The Commissioner successfully moved to stay Dell's third-party action until Dell had fully prosecuted appeals from the denials of the abatement petitions that Dell had filed with the Appellate Tax Board, seeking return of the same sales taxes.
 On April 27, 2011, the U.S. Supreme Court issued a decision in AT&T Mobility v.
 Concepcion, in which it held that arbitration clauses cannot be overruled by state laws or court rulings because the Federal Arbitration Act (FAA) preempts state laws.
-Citing Concepcion, Dell filed a motion to dismiss in Superior Court, which was denied.
+Citing Concepcion, Dell filed a motion to dismiss in Superior Court to confirm an arbitration award and bar the class action, which was denied.
 The Appeals Court allowed Dell's motion for interlocutory review of the ruling, and the SJC subsequently granted Dell's application for direct appellate review.
 Following receipt of amicus briefs, the case was argued before the SJC on December 4, 2012, and on June 12, 2013, the SJC ruled against Dell, distinguishing Concepcion and finding that the arbitration clause was invalid.
 Subsequently, on June 20, 2013, the U. S. Supreme Court issued a decision in American Express Co. v.
 Italian Colors Restaurant, No. 12-133.
-On June 26, 2012, Dell filed a petition for rehearing with the SJC, arguing that the Supreme Court's American Express decision overrules the SJC's June 12, 2013 decision.
-By Order dated June 27, 2013, the SJC requested that the plaintiffs file, within 14 days, a response to Dell's petition for rehearing.
+On June 26, 2013, Dell filed a petition for rehearing with the SJC, arguing that the Supreme Court's American Express decision overrules the SJC's June 12, 2013 decision.
+By Opinion dated August 1, 2013, the SJC reversed the lower court's denial of the renewed motion to confirm the arbitration award and remanded the case to the Superior Court.
+A conference will be held in the Superior Court in September 2013.

-Dell's tax appeal was heard before the Appellate Tax Board on June 12, 2013 - coincidentally, the same day the SJC issued its decision relating to the Superior Court matter.
+Dell's sales tax appeals were heard by the Appellate Tax Board on June 12, 2013 - coincidentally, the same day the SJC issued its decision relating to the Superior Court matter.
 The ATB case was presented on a lengthy stipulation of facts together with over 6,500 pages of exhibits.
-Following a full day of legal arguments, the parties agreed to a briefing schedule.
-Initial briefs will be due by September 13, 2013, and reply briefs will be due by October 7, 2013.
+Post-hearing briefs will be due by October 13, 2013 and reply briefs will be due by November 1, 2013.
+The ATB has also requested legal memoranda by September 10, 2013 on whether the August 1st SJC opinion has any legal effect on the ATB appeals.